fyac44/clarity_CC_SAMII/clarity_CPC1/scripts/README.md

-# Running the baseline prediction model
+# Running prediction models

-The scripts in this directory reproduce our baseline system and use the baseline system outputs to demonstrate how systems will be evaluated.
+The scripts in this directory reproduce the baseline and our proposed SAMII system.

 The top-level script ```run_all.py``` has been heavily documented to make each stage clear.
 Please see the notes below and then refer to the code for further details.